-Haemanthus species M-Z are found on this wiki page.
+Haemanthus species m-z are found on this wiki page.

-Haemanthus montanus is found in grassland and seasonal wetlands in the eastern region of South Africa.
+Haemanthus montanus Baker is found in grassland and seasonal wetlands in the eastern region of South Africa.
 It grows in small areas of poorly drained shallow soil with an impervious substratum.
 It completes its annual cycle in four to five months, the period during which its fairly hostile habitat remains moist.
 It occurs in dense stands with large cream flowers appearing from December to January (mid summer), rapidly followed by two upright leaves.
 The seed ripens by mid-February and germinates rapidly around the parent plants.
 The leaves dry off and blow away by the end of May when all signs of the bulb population have vanished.
 Photos by Cameron McMaster of two wild populations and one taken by Liz Waterman August 2004 at the UC Botanical Garden in Berkeley, California.
 The last photograph is of eight-week-old seedlings from McMaster seeds sown in early 2009 by Byron Amerson.

-Haemanthus nortieri is a rare species that produces just one single, sticky, erect paddle-shaped leaf each winter.
+Haemanthus nortieri Isaac is a rare species that produces just one single, sticky, erect paddle-shaped leaf each winter.
 The third macro shot illustrates this sticky quality.
 We were very excited to have this bloom for the first time in the summer of 2007.
-Photos 1-3 by Jacob Knecht.
+Photos 1-3 by Uluwehi Knecht.
 The last photo is a habitat photo of plants in seed from Rachel Saunders.

 Haemanthus sp.
 Huib Plateau is from the Huib Plateau in Namibia.
 Its miniature stature, light leaf colour, and thin leaves combined with its markings and hirsute margins make it very unique.
 The brown leaves surrounding it are on average 6 cm in length.
-Photo by Jacob Knecht.
+Photo by Uluwehi Knecht.

 Haemanthus sp.
 Namuskluft is from the area of Namuskluft, Namibia.
 It's a miniature species (see finger for scale) with thick appressed leaves that are very densely hirsute.
 The markings on the leaf undersides, in combination with the aforementioned foliar attributes make this unique.
-Photos by Jacob Knecht.
+Photos by Uluwehi Knecht.